hack-the-crisis-web/htc-web/src/content/tracklists/solidarity_in_action.md

       to inspire and build a growing global community of people eager to take action, to help them learn about the ways they can contribute and connect with people, entities and resources they need?
-  - title: Track brought to you by SDG Action Campaign
+  - title: Track brought to you by UN SDG Action Campaign
     logo: ''
     logoTitle: ''
     linkTitle: ''